Optimize cost with reserved capacity in Azure Cosmos DB

-- You must be in the Owner role for at least one Enterprise or Pay-As-You-Go subscription.
+- You must be in the Owner role for at least one Enterprise or individual subscription with pay-as-you-go rates.

 - For Enterprise subscriptions, Add Reserved Instances must be enabled in the EA portal.
 Or, if that setting is disabled, you must be an EA Admin on the subscription.

 - For the Cloud Solution Provider (CSP) program, only admin agents or sales agents can buy Azure Cosmos DB reserved capacity.

 The size of the reserved capacity purchase should be based on the total amount of throughput that the existing or soon-to-be-deployed Azure Cosmos DB resources will use on an hourly basis.
 For example: Purchase 30,000 RU/s reserved capacity if that's your consistent hourly usage pattern.
 In this example, any provisioned throughput above 30,000 RU/s will be billed using your Pay-as-you-go rate.
 If provisioned throughput is below 30,000 RU/s in an hour, then the extra reserved capacity for that hour will be wasted.

 We calculate purchase recommendations based on your hourly usage pattern.
 Usage over last 7, 30 and 60 days is analyzed, and reserved capacity purchase that maximizes your savings is recommended.
 You can view recommended reservation sizes in the Azure portal using the following steps:

 Select All services > Reservations > Add.

 From the Purchase reservations pane, choose Azure Cosmos DB.